DanRepik/api_foundry/readme.md

           type: integer
 ```

 In this example, the `line_items` property of the `invoice` schema is an array of `invoice_lines` type after reference resolution.
-By setting the `x-am-child-property` attribute to a property in the `invoice_line` schema, API-Maker will use the primary key value of the invoice to select on that property.
+By setting the `x-am-child-property` attribute to a property in the `invoice_line` schema, API-Foundry will use the primary key value of the invoice to select on that property.
 Specifically, in this example, the `invoice_id` values from the selected `invoice`s will be used to filter on the `invoice_id` property of the associated `invoice_line` items.

 | Attribute             | Description                                          | Usage             |